ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-1.md

 ---
 title: "Online Sales"
-excerpt: "The analysis covers retrieving data from a database, data manipulation, visualizations and answering the business questions.<br/>
+excerpt: "The project contains an analysis of the Online Sales dataset which provides an overview of global online sales transactions across different product categories in 2024.
+The analysis covers retrieving data from a database, data manipulation, visualizations and answering business questions.<br/>

 <img src='/images/da1_monthly_prod.png'>"
 collection: dataanalysis
 ---

-The project contains the analysis of the Online Sales Dataset which provides an overview of global online sales transactions across different product categories between January and August 2024.
+- *Explored the SQLite database and retrieved data*
+-
 <br/>
 [GitHub](https://github.com)